Empathetech-LLC/empathetech_flutter_ui/README.md

 #### How it works

-`EzConfig` gathers all the theme data for our apps.
-It starts with [Empathetech's config](./lib/src/consts/empathetechConfig.dart) to make sure every key has a value, then it merges in your `customDefaults` and the user's saved [preferences](https://pub.dev/packages/shared_preferences).
+`EzConfig` gathers and stores the app's theme data.

+`EzConfig` starts with [Empathetech's config](./lib/src/consts/EzConfigValues.dart), then merges in your `customDefaults`, and the user's saved [preferences](https://pub.dev/packages/shared_preferences).

-Once complete, EzConfig stores the gathered data in a globally accessible [finalized](https://flutterbyexample.com/lesson/const-and-final-variables) instance.
+Once gathered, `EzConfig` stores the data in a Singleton instance for efficient access. `EzConfig` has a series of getter and setter methods for safe interactions with the theme data.

 ### Step 2